Vera, or Faith: Vera's father

 According to Dwight Garner, writing for the New York Times, this novel introduces a new character named Igor Shmulkin as Vera's father, a writer and magazine editor based in Manhattan.
 He is also described as very depressed, frequently passing gas, and disheveled.
 He wears hipster satchels and smokes a lot of marijuana.
 Like the author, Shteyngart, part of Shmulkin's identity is as a martini drinker and an online "manfluencer" for expensive pens.
 In comparison, Shteyngart collects flashy watches.
 Shmulkin also collects trivial grievances and has a large ego that fills the family's small New York apartment.

 Garner also says that Shmulkin has an odd but pronounced relationship with bookshelves.
 When visiting others' homes, he tells his children to check if the spine of their host's copy of Robert Caro's book, The Power Broker, is broken.
 Before hosting their own parties, his wife pays their children to make sure of the arrangement of their books, placing those by women and people of color at eye level to enhance her progressive image.

 According to Allison Arieff of the San Francisco Chronicle, Shmulkin is also seriously "preoccupied with selling his literary magazine to 'that Rhodesian billionaire who would make them comfortable and unafraid.'”

-Vera adores her farther.
+Vera adores her father.
 However, according to Ron Charles of the Washington Post, Vera's deep affection for her father cannot hide his true nature.
 He is a vainglorious "snob".
 He constantly tries to enhance his image as a public intellectual, declaiming liberal clichés and cynical remarks.
 Charles also says that seeing this self-centered man through his adoring daughter's eyes only makes his unpleasantness more apparent, making his eventual downfall all the more painful to watch.

 "Five-Three" amendment

-An element central to the plot, is what is sometimes called in the narrative, the "Five-Three" amendment, which would result in an amendment to the United States constitution if it passes.
+An element central to the plot, is what is sometimes called in the narrative, the "Five-Three" amendment, which would result in an amendment to the United States Constitution if it passes.
 Constitutional conventions are about to be held by the individual states.
 The proposed amendment introduces a change to five-thirds votes for certain people, rather than the normal one person-one vote system.

 This proposed constitutional amendment would result in an enhanced ballot that counts as five-thirds of a regular vote for so-called "exceptional Americans".
 These are individuals descended from white settlers who came to America before or during the Revolutionary War and were not enslaved, or who "were exceptional enough not to arrive in chains".
 Vera is ironically chosen to defend this amendment in a fifth-grade school debate, despite the fact that she herself would be relegated to second-class citizenship.